-· To collect neurocognitive and long-term follow-up data.
+To collect neurocognitive and long-term follow-up data.

 No MTD was reached in the dose escalation portion of the trial.
-Although not a DLT, myelosuppression was observed in patients who had received craniospinal radiation and 131I-omburtamab at dose levels six and seven (60 and 70 mCi, respectively).
+Although not a DLT, myelosuppression was observed in patients who had received craniospinal radiation and 131 I-omburtamab at dose levels six and seven (60 and 70 mCi, respectively).
 As a result, a dose of 50 mCi was chosen for the expansion cohort.
-Among the 107 patients treated with 131I-omburtamab, a total of 340 injections were administered and myelosuppression was observed in approximately 88 patients.
+Among the 107 patients treated with 131 I-omburtamab and diagnosed with pediatric CNS/LM metastasis from NB, a total of 340 injections were administered and myelosuppression was observed in approximately 88 patients.
+No increased risk of radionecrosis was observed.